BershteynLab/MATUMAINI/README.md

     * [ ] PrEP
     * [ ] Condom use
     * [ ] VMMC
+* [ ] Future work: Depression model demographics and dynamics
+    * [ ] Revisit demographics and aging and how it interacts with recovery, relapse, and treatment history
+    * [ ] Add CMD-related excess mortality
 * [ ] Future work: Influence of HIV on depression
     * [ ] Higher depression upon receiving diagnosis
     * [ ] Reduced depression upon achieving VLS